 Which adds the promise that Christians will be raised to be even as Jesus Christ is.
 This leads us directly to our next consideration of the promises of God in the Holy Bible.
 We remember with gratitude and praise that it was God the Father who chose Jesus to be the Messiah, Redeemer, Saviour, according to the scripture.

 John the beloved Apostle wrote:

-We read again the words of Peter to allow the truth to sink into our hearts and souls:
+Hear again the words of Peter so that the truth will sink deeper into our hearts and souls:

 “ … ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot: Who verily was foreordained before the foundation of the world, but was manifest in these last times for you, Who by him do believe in God, that raised him up from the dead, and gave him glory; that your faith and hope might be in God.”

 Having heard these inspired apostles, we ask, ‘Is Jesus a Saviour who saves, or are some beyond the reach of his atonement and, therefore, beyond his salvation?’
 I repeat what Jesus said:

 “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.
 Nicodemus, not understanding, saith unto him, How can a man be born when he is old?
 Can he enter the second time into his mother's womb, and be born?
 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
 Marvel not that I said unto thee, Ye must be born again.